NathanWalker/nativescript-angular-web-components/README.md

 No magic here, this project will allow your NativeScript views to be used directly on the web with [Angular 2](https://angular.io/).

 This creates a few opportunities to name a few:
+* Quickly prototype a web app from your NativeScript app
 * Ability to statically render web templates from a NativeScript (only) app
   * Say you have a NativeScript *only* mobile app but now want to build a web app based on it's features?
     * In the future, you could run your views through a compiler which would spit out html equivalents to begin developing your complimentary web app quickly